oracle/node-oracledb/doc/api.md

 node-oracledb when binding as type [`oracledb.CURSOR`](#oracledbconstantsnodbtype) to a PL/SQL REF CURSOR bind parameter.

-See [Working with Result Sets](#resultsethandling) for more information on ResultSets.
+See [Fetching Rows with Result Sets](#resultsethandling) for more information on ResultSets.

 ### <a name="resultsetproperties"></a> 7.1 ResultSet Properties